BrighterCommand/Docs/source/ImplementingDistributedTaskQueue.rst

 lot of this infrastructure ourselves, such as routing and distribution and how to do so in a way that is HA.

-For this reason we don't support a point-to-point approach like MSMQ or sending directly to a service via HTTP.
+For this reason we don't support a point-to-point approach like MSMQ, SQS, or sending directly to a service via HTTP.

 (We do have an experimental implementation of an `HTTP-based